Newo201/GEKI_Vacation_Scholarship/README.md

 The purpose of this research is to implement the GEKI algorithm (Duffield and Singh, 2022) and to test its performance in two situations:

--   A simulated multivariate normal model where we seek to estimate the mean and variance
+-   A simulated multivariate normal model where we seek to estimate the mean and variance: `results/results_normal.md`

 -   A malaria transmission model